 In fact, when I get lazy and stop taking it – my eyes remind me.

-Here’s another little friend that my son and I share.
-This microwaveable eye mask is so soothing when your eyes get super inflamed and start screaming at you.
+Here’s the original, microwaveable eye mask I had in this spot before.
+It is so soothing when your eyes get super inflamed and start screaming at you.

 Or, if you are having allergies, sinus inflammation, or just an unusually dry day – a few minutes minutes with this on your face is so soothing and really helps your eyes start to get with the program.